ethereum/EIPs/EIPS/eip-1.md

 ## What's in an EIP?

-An EIP should must no more than one of each section, in the following order:
+An EIP must contain no more than one of each section, in the following order:

 ### Preamble/Front Matter